Clinton Jones (priest): Activism

 In the 1960s, Jones was appointed to the Rehabilitation Committee for the Greater Hartford Council of Churches.
 The committee addressed a variety of issues, including alcoholism, drug addiction, and the care of mental health patients, but Jones became particularly interested in researching homosexuality and the issues surrounding it.
 He ultimately decided that the issues would be best served by having a specific group dedicated to addressing homosexuality.

 In 1963, Jones founded Project H alongside George Higgins, a professor from Trinity College, and attorney Donald Cantor.
 The group's name was chosen as a way to discreetly refer to homosexuality.
 The group focused on providing counseling services for gay Christians in the region.
 Meetings were held at the YMCA in Hartford, with social workers, psychologists, and clergy in attendance.
-Members of the group would go on to found the Kalos Society in 1968, considered the state's first LGBT political advocacy organization.
+Members of the group would go on to found the Kalos Society in 1968, considered the state's first LGBTQ political advocacy organization.

 In 1965, Jones met with Alfred Gross, founder of the New York-based George H. Henry Foundation, a group similar to Project H. Jones subsequently opened a Hartford chapter of the foundation, with Gross's help.

 In 1966, the Hartford Council of Churches agreed to pay for a private phone line in Jones' office, to protect the privacy of the individuals he was working with.
 Jones also ensured that his office was reachable by a private entrance, so visitors could enter and talk to him discreetly.